vitty84/WAFBench/FTW-compatible-tool/README.md

 * In order to analyze the log of the server, the FTW-compatatible tool will send a dummy request after each normal request.
 This dummy request is designed to generate a special marker in the log of the server, so we can identify in each trace of log to which request belongs.
 * Then, to generate the marker, we need to add a rule file *1000-WB-Logrule.conf* into Modsecurity ruleset.
 This rule will cause no influence to the WAF, but just add a special log information when a dummy request is received.
 * To get the server's log conveniently, we recommends you to mount the server's log file to the local test client machine.
+Here is a reference: [link](https://unix.stackexchange.com/questions/62677/best-way-to-mount-remote-folder).
 * What's more, you also need to modify some configuration of the CRS on the server.
 You can refer to [FTW Readme](https://github.com/fastly/ftw/blob/master/README.md) about how FTW configures the server.

 ### FTW Generator